 OK, where was I, ah yes, socialism.
 I think that Marie-Louise generated the digression.
 When I began I had only the vaguest notion of what I was going to say about why I have a problem with socialism but all is suddenly clear.

 Arguing against socialism is a fool's errand because there are myriad definitions of socialism floating around that depend on who's at the podium.
-Not only that, all 39 of the people that are currently running for president who are also waving the socialist banner tend to be light, and often variable, on details.
+Not only that, most of the 39 of the people that are currently running for president on the Depublican side are also waving the socialist banner.
+But they tend to be light, and often variable, as to details.

 They all have two things in common though.
 First, they all enthusiastically embrace the time-honored political tradition of promising a long list of freebies as well as secular salvation for all -- paid for with other people's money.

 Second, when confronted with the nightmare that is Venezuela or the literally hundreds of millions of deaths generated by certain dictatorships of the proletariat of the last century they are suddenly not socialists, they're social democrats.